-Citigroup profit beats as credit card, trading revenue jump
+Citigroup beats estimates on credit card, trading revenue growth

 Analysts had expected a profit of $1.84 per share and revenue of $17.86 billion, according to IBES data from Refinitiv.

-Reporting by C Nivedita in Bengaluru and Imani Moise and Sweta Singh in New York; Editing by Sriraj Kalluvila and Shounak Dasgupta
+Reporting by C Nivedita in Bengaluru and Imani Moise and Sweta Singh in New York; Editing by Shounak Dasgupta and Sriraj Kalluvila